MuhammedYahiya/EduBase/README.md

 ## 🚀 Features (Implemented & Planned)
 - ✅ **Register & login system via CLI** — User authentication with MySQL integration.
+- ✅ Add subjects — Users can add subjects for organizing their learning content.
-- 🔜 **Add subjects and topics** — Organize learning content by subject.
+- ✅ Add topics to subjects — Users can add topics to each subject.
 - 🔜 **Mark topics as completed** — Track and update learning progress.
 - 🔜 **Store progress in local files** — Save/load progress using CSV or text files.